betarixm/paranode/docs/convention.md

     ```

 - **scalafix**:
-  - Adhere to the default configurations of `scalafmt` and `scalafix`.
+  - Adhere to the default configurations of `scalafix`.
   - Rules:

     ```properties